 However, in following the protocol of these other countries, for Bangladesh to improve the violence victim’s situation, separate police training should be introduced and regularly monitored.
 This mandatory police training should provide a clear idea to the police officers of how to help a victim who has suffered violence, and how to collect proper physical evidence in rape or domestic violence cases.
 It should also mention the consequence of inappropriate behaviour by the police.
 However, having said that it is also important to state that in Bangladesh the quality of training currently received by the members of the law enforcement agency is poor and those at the lower level (e.g., constables) only receive six months’ basic training which isn’t enough.
 There is a major challenge in the Bangladeshi police community where the police officers have to pay a bribe if they want to be promoted.
 Although the constitution of Bangladesh has set up special cells under which women and child repression cases need to be investigated promptly, nevertheless, because of lack of accountability in the police coupled with corruption, this makes the initiative taken by the government an ornament without any effects.

 The situation in Bangladesh remains a male centric country, where marriage is still considered everything for a woman; it is normalised for women to resist reporting a crime against their husbands or family members (Banarjee, 2019).
-For example one of the domestic violence interviewees for my research Rosy Akter said “Initially I didn’t discuss my problem with police or anyone from judicial body or women’s right support organisations.
+For example one of the domestic violence interviewees for my research Ms. R said “Initially I didn’t discuss my problem with police or anyone from judicial body or women’s right support organisations.
 I wanted to protect my “songsar” (family).
 I have silently tolerated all his physical and mental torture”.
 Another interviewee of mine, Farida yasmin (Deputy Police Commissioner) stated “In most of the dowry violence cases what happens is, women don’t come to us unless its too late, for example, we receive two cases this month where the victim is already dead or suffering in the hospital in a critical condition.”
 Nevertheless, some people go to the police, however, they didn’t get the desired outcomes they wanted.
-Therefore, although the crime is increasing, the conviction rate of the criminals are decreasing in Bangladesh (Ahmad, 2005).
+Therefore, although the crime is increasing, the conviction rates of the criminals are decreasing in Bangladesh (Ahmad, 2005).
 Richard et al. (2005) have showed that the South African Law Commission criminal case research report states that the high conviction of criminal cases is a way of telling its citizens, how well a country’s criminal justice system is working.
 However, it is particularly important for a victim of violent crime to see that their attackers are convicted and punished.
 A legislative body that consistently fails to provide punishment to the criminal has little credibility; therefore, it creates a risk that the victims may give up on reporting a crime (Richard et al. 2005).

 BARRIERS IN THE COURTHOUSE